britram/rains-prototype/draft-trammell-rains-protocol.md

 All RAINS servers MUST implement ECDSA-256 and ECDSA-384.

-### Hash-chain based revocation {#hash-chain-rev}

-Hash-chain based revocation allows a signature (and the Assertion, Shard, or Zone it protects) to be replaced before it expires.
-To use hash-chain based revocation, a signing entity generates a hash chain from a known seed using the hash function specified by the signature algorithm in use, and places the Nth value derived therefrom in the hash chain revocation token on a signature.
-When used, this token appears as a byte array after the signature data in the signature array.

-A revocation can be issued by generating a new section and signing it, revealing the N-1st value from the hash chain in the revocation token.
-To allow a recipient of a revoked section to verify the revocation, the following restrictions on what can replace what apply:

-- An Assertion can only be replaced by another Assertion with the same Subject within the same Context and Zone, containing an Objects array of the same length containing the same types of Objects.
-To delete Object values, those values can be replaced with Null in the replacing Assertion.
-- A Shard can only be replaced by another Shard with an identical shard-range key, within the same Context and Zone.
-Incomplete Shards cannot be replaced.
-- A Zone can only be replaced by another Zone with an identical name within the same Context.

-## Certificate information format {#cbor-certinfo}

-[EDITOR'S NOTE: Not yet defined.
-Write me.
-This should be largely in line with TLSA; determine if there's any guidance from implementation experience we should consider, as well.]

-## Name expression format {#cbor-nameset}

-[EDITOR'S NOTE: Not yet defined.
-Write me.
-For discussion within the INIP.
-The expression language is primarily intended to solve the same problem the IDNA tables to -- acceptable character sets and character set mixing -- although a general-purpose expression language that allows arbitrary matching of whole names would be more flexible.]

 ## Capabilities {#cbor-capabilities}

 When a RAINS server or client sends the first message in a stream to a peer, it MAY expose optional capabilities to its peer using the capabilities (1) key.
 This key contains either:

 - an array of uniform resource names specifying capabilities supported by the sending server, taken from the table below, with each name encoded as a